Serengeti National Park Safari Guide

-- To the northern corridor, which links up with the Masai Mara in Kenya and, which is used by most of the animals during the up and down migration periods.
+- To the northern corridor, the Wagakuria area, which links up with the Masai Mara in Kenya and, which is used by most of the animals during the up and down migration periods.

 Each area warrants at least a half day safari, meaning that two to three days is the ideal minimum to see a bit of everything the park has on offer.

 Lake Ndutu Area Guide: Between December and April each year, this area becomes very special, as many wildebeest calve in and start their annual migration from this area.
 The short grass plains also feature an abundance of gazelle, before the annual migration.
 A small seasonal lake, Lake Ndutu (or Lagarja) surrounded by beautiful acacia trees, is without a doubt, the main attraction of the area.
 A number of giraffes reside in the area around the lake, which is also a birdwatcher’s paradise, supporting a rich bird life, including a great number of pink flamingos.

 Moru Kopjes Guide: The Moru Kopjes (meaning “old” in Masai) are set further north on the migration path.
 These Kopjes display some interesting geological formations made up of ancient granite, which were left standing after centuries of erosion and weathering.
 The area offers some good wildlife viewing year-round, due to the presence of drinking water for the African animals.
 The kopjes are favourites among many big cats, including lion and leopard.
 Rainwater gathers in the rocky clefts, providing much needed drinking water for a great variety of animals.
 This makes the kopjes particularly good for spotting wildlife in the dry seasons – including lions, which like to lie in wait on animals coming to drink!
 Look for the natural shelter used by Masai cattle herders about half a century ago, which is daubed with rock paintings.